-- (1) Reflects the effects of a three-for-two split of MotivePower common stock in the form of a 50 percent stock dividend effective April 2, 1999. - (2) Reflects the exchange of 1.3 shares of MotivePower common stock for each share of our common stock outstanding. - (3) Includes a special dividend to Morrison Knudson Corporation of \$2.13 on 16,724,000 shares which was paid in 1994. - (4) The ratio of earnings to fixed charges, adjusted to reflect the merger, has been calculated by dividing income before income taxes plus fixed charges by fixed charges.
-Fixed charges consist of interest expense on indebtedness, amortization of debt expense and 33% of rental payments under operating leases (an amount estimated by management of the interest components of such rentals). - (5) EBITDA is defined as operating income plus depreciation, amortization and unusual items.
-There were no such unusual items in any of the periods presented above.
+(1) Reflects the effects of a three-for-two split of MotivePower common stock in the form of a 50 percent stock dividend effective April 2, 1999.

+(2) Reflects the exchange of 1.3 shares of MotivePower common stock for each share of our common stock outstanding.

+(3) The ratio of earnings to fixed charges, adjusted to reflect the merger, has been calculated by dividing income before income taxes plus fixed charges by fixed charges.
+Fixed charges consist of interest expense on indebtedness, amortization of debt expense and 33% of rental payments under operating leases (an amount estimated by management of the interest components of such rentals).

+(4) EBITDA is defined as operating income plus depreciation and amortization.
 EBITDA should not be construed as a substitute for income from operations, net income or cash flow from operating activities, for the purpose of analyzing operating performance, financial position and cash flows.
 EBITDA measures are calculated differently by other companies.
 As such, the EBITDA measures presented may not be comparable to other similarly titled measures of other companies.
-EBITDA has been presented because it is commonly used by investors to analyze and compare companies on the basis of operating performance and to determine a company's ability to service debt.
+EBITDA has been presented because it is commonly used by investors to analyze companies on the basis of operating performance and to determine a company's ability to service debt.